Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Phase Space Theory of ROA

-Second, the presence of the $\hat{\bm \Gamma}$ operator takes into account the electronic motion that is induced by nuclear motion, which reduces the standard PS approach as in Eq. \ref{eq:PSH} (in the absence of a magnetic field) and gives a correction to the nuclear Lorentz force similar to a Berry force (in the presence of a magnetic field).
+Here $\ket{\psi_0}$ here represents the ground state electronic wavefunction with $\bm B= 0$ and $\bm P= 0$.
+Moreover, the presence of the $\hat{\bm \Gamma}$ operator takes into account the electronic motion that is induced by nuclear motion, which reduces to the standard PS approach in Eq. \ref{eq:PSH} (in the absence of a magnetic field) and gives a correction to the nuclear Lorentz force similar to a Berry force (in the presence of a magnetic field).

-To design a reasonable one-electron $\hat{\bm \Gamma}$ operator, for the most general possible approach, we must revisit the symmetry constraints in the presence of an external magnetic field.
+Now, to design a reasonable one-electron $\hat{\bm \Gamma}$ operator, for the most general possible approach, we must revisit the symmetry constraints in the presence of an external magnetic field.
 Specifically, for a charge neutral system, there are no longer six conserved quantities; instead, there are four.
-First, although the three components of the total canonical momentum $\bm P_{tot} =\sum_A \bm P_{A} + \langle \hat{\bm p}\rangle$ are not conserved, one does conserve the three components of pseudomomentum $\bm K_{tot} =\sum_A \bm K_{A} + \langle \hat{\bm k}\rangle$.
+Namely, although the three components of the total canonical momentum $\bm P_{tot} =\sum_A \bm P_{A} + \langle \hat{\bm p}\rangle$ are not conserved, one does conserve the three components of pseudomomentum $\bm K_{tot} =\sum_A \bm K_{A} + \langle \hat{\bm k}\rangle$.
 Here, we define:

 Furthermore, the total canonical angular momentum in the direction of the external magnetic field is conserved (which is the fourth conserved quantity).
-Now, accounting {\em exactly} for these four conserved quantities is impossible within a semiclassical phase space theory because the pseudomomentum is not gauge invariant (unlike the kinetic momentum).
-Thus, to account approximately for the relevant conserved quantities, we have previously proposed the following constraints for $\hat{\bm \Gamma}$ in an external magnetic field aligned along the z-axis.\cite{bhati_phase-space_2025-1}
+At this point, note that accounting {\em exactly} for these four conserved quantities above is impossible within a meaningful semiclassical phase space theory because the pseudomomentum is not gauge invariant (unlike the kinetic momentum).
+Nevertheless, to account approximately for the relevant conserved quantities, we have previously proposed the following constraints for $\hat{\bm \Gamma}$ in an external magnetic field aligned along the z-axis.\cite{bhati_phase-space_2025-1}

 Here $\hat{\bm k}_A$ is the electronic pseudomomentum relative to a nuclear coordinate $\tilde{\bm R}_A$ that moves with the atoms (so that $\hat{\bm{k}}_A$ is translationally invariant):